lcabre-md/shinyhandsontable-example/README.md

-shinyhandsontable
+Example shinyhandsontable
 =================

 The Shiny Handsontable component.

+To run this install shiny and then run

+shiny::runGitHub("shinyalert-example","xiaodaigh")